 The Funds are required to show the dollar range of each portfolio manager's "beneficial ownership" of Shares as of the end of the most recently completed fiscal year.
 Dollar amount ranges disclosed are established by the SEC.
 "Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the 1934 Act.
-As of December 31, 2023, neither Mr. Grimes nor Mr. Benoit beneficially owned Shares of the Risk-Managed Income ETF.
+As of December 31, 2024, neither Mr. Grimes nor Mr. Benoit beneficially owned Shares of the Risk-Managed Income ETF.

-As of December 31, 2023, the Portfolio Managers for Little Harbor beneficially owned Shares in the following dollar ranges:
+As of December 31, 2024, the Portfolio Managers for Little Harbor beneficially owned Shares in the following dollar ranges:

-Dollar Range of Shares owned of Portfolio Manager Alpha Seeker ETF Tactical Beta ETF Tactical Q ETF Michael Thompson \$1 - \$10,000 None None D. Matthew Thompson None \$10,001 - \$50,000 \$1 - \$10,000
+Dollar Range of Shares owned

+Portfolio Manager Tactical Beta ETF Tactical Q ETF Risk-Managed Income ETF Michael Thompson None None None D. Matthew Thompson \$10,001 - \$50,000 \$1 - \$10,000 None